fossasia/eventyay-docker/README.development.md

 ## Development Workflow

-- Changes to Python code and templates should be reflected immediately in the docker containers and visible in the browser after reload.
+- Changes to Python code and templates should be reflected immediately in the docker containers and visible in the browser after container reload, if not immediately.
 - Changes to JavaScript pages may require rebuilds (Not Much Info Here).

 ## Troubleshooting